-The Conduct Standard is consistent with the objective of the FSRA, and specifically the mandate of the FSCA to protect financial customers by promoting the fair treatment of financial customers by financial institutions.
-After becoming effective all banks, mutual banks and co-operative banks will be required to comply with the Conduct Standard.
-Specific transitional periods have been included to allow for sufficient time to enable banks to comply with the requirements of the Standard.
+The draft Conduct Standard is consistent with the objective of the FSRA, and specifically the mandate of the FSCA to protect financial customers by promoting the fair treatment of financial customers by financial institutions.
+After becoming effective all banks, mutual banks and cooperative banks will be required to comply with the draft Conduct Standard.
+Specific transitional periods will be allowed for the alignment of all existing products and services, if required.

-The Conduct Standard effectively balances principles-based and rules-based requirements to ensure that banks deliver fair customer outcomes in a disciplined, transparent and consistent manner.
-To manage compliance with the requirements of the Conduct Standard, banks will be expected to design and implement appropriate governance arrangements and other controls mechanisms that will ensure that fair treatment of customers is central to their organisational culture.
+The draft Conduct effectively balances principles-based and rules-based requirements to ensure that banks deliver fair customer outcomes in a disciplined, transparent and consistent manner.
+To manage compliance with the requirements of the draft Conduct Standard, banks will be expected to design and implement appropriate governance arrangements and other controls mechanisms that will ensure that fair treatment of customers is central to their organisational culture.
 Banks will be required to demonstrate to the FSCA that fair outcomes for customers are consistently delivered when providing financial services and financial products to customers.

-The FSCA will monitor compliance with the Conduct Standard by using pro-active supervisory approaches in which potential areas of concern, with a greater emphasis on pre-empting negative customer outcomes where possible, are identified.
+The FSCA will monitor compliance with the draft Conduct Standard by using pro-active supervisory approaches in which potential areas of concern, with a greater emphasis on pre-empting negative customer outcomes where possible, are identified.
 This proactive approach will cover both emerging risks within a specific bank (micro conduct risks), as well as concerns at sector or business model level (macro conduct risks).
 Once risks have been identified, the FSCA will have engagements with the bank concerned to try and remediate the situation and pre-empt consumer harm or seek redress where harm has occurred.